 To ensure that the video of your game looks impressive, you need to optimize its performance.
 Ultimately your goal should be to avoid any issues that could affect how the game looks, cause it to stutter, or affect the game frame rate too significantly.

-Some of the steps that you can take to optimize the game performance while recording are to:
+Some of the steps that you can take to optimize the game performance while recording is to:

 - Close any unwanted apps and background processes